Madame Roland: Trial and execution

 On October 31, 1793, twenty-one Girondin politicians were executed after a short trial; most of them were known to Madame Roland and the group included her good friend Brissot.
 The next day she was transferred to the Conciergerie, the prison known as the last stop on the way to the guillotine; immediately upon arrival she was questioned by the prosecutor for two days.
 She defended herself in her customary self-assured, (according to the newspaper Le Moniteur Universel) even haughty manner against the accusations, but also argued in her defence that she was "only a wife" and therefore could not be held responsible for the political actions of her husband.
 According to eyewitnesses like her fellow prisoner and political adversary Jacques Claude Beugnot she remained calm and courageous during her stay in the Conciergerie.
 On 8 November she appeared before the Revolutionary Tribunal.
 She had no doubt that she would be sentenced to death and dressed that day in the toilette de mort she had selected some time before: a simple dress of white-yellow muslin with a black belt.
 After a short trial she was found guilty of conspiracy against the revolution and the death sentence was pronounced; the judge did not allow her to read a statement she had prepared.

 The sentence was carried out the same day: November 8, 1793.
 Sophie Grandchamp and the historian Pierre François Tissot saw her pass on her way to the guillotine and reported that she appeared very calm.
-There are two versions handed down concerning her last words at the foot of the guillotine: O Liberté, que de crimes on commit en ton nom! ("Oh freedom, what crimes are committed in your name!"), or O Liberté, on t'a jouée ("Oh freedom, they have made a mockery of you.").
+There are two versions handed down concerning her last words at the foot of the guillotine: O Liberté, que de crimes on commet en ton nom! ("Oh freedom, what crimes are committed in your name!"), or O Liberté, on t'a jouée ("Oh freedom, they have made a mockery of you.").
 Le Moniteur Universel wrote disapprovingly that Madame Roland had gone to her death with "ironic gaiety" and stated that like Marie Antoinette and the feminist Olympe de Gouges, she had been put to death because she had crossed the "boundaries of female virtue".

 When two days later Jean-Marie Roland heard in his hiding place in Rouen that his wife had been executed, he committed suicide.
 Her beloved Buzot lived as a fugitive for several months and then also ended his own life.
 After the death of her parents, her daughter Eudora came under the guardianship of Bosc d'Antic and later married a son of the journalist Luc-Antoine de Champagneux.